simukappu/activity_notification/README.md

 end
 ```

-When you set *action_cable_with_devise* option to *true*, `ActivityNotification::NotificationChannel` will reject your subscription request for the target type.
+When you set *action_cable_with_devise* option to *true*, `ActivityNotification::NotificationChannel` will reject your subscription requests for the target type.

 *activity_notification* also provides *[ActivityNotification::NotificationWithDeviseChannel](/app/channels/activity_notification/notification_with_devise_channel.rb)* to create subscriptions integrated with Devise authentication.
 You can simply use `ActivityNotification::NotificationWithDeviseChannel` instead of `ActivityNotification::NotificationChannel`: